risingwavelabs/risingwave-docs/docs/performance/performance-best-practices.md

 In RisingWave, we can declare a source, a table, and an append-only table when connecting to an external upstream system.

 The difference between the source and the two types of tables is that a source does not persist the ingested data within RisingWave while the tables do.
 When the data is stored within RisingWave, it gives users the ability to insert, delete, and update data to a table and only insert data to an append-only table.
 Therefore, users make a tradeoff between taking up more storage space and giving up the ability to modify source data within RisingWave.
 See details in [`CREATE SOURCE`](/sql/commands/sql-create-source.md).

 Another difference is the performance implication.
 Unlike the table, the source and the append-only table will never process any updates or deletes.
 This gives us opportunities for optimization.

 Suppose we have a materialized view that tracks the maximal account balance among all the clients at a retail bank, e.g., `CREATE MATERIALIZED VIEW max_account_balance AS SELECT max(balance) FROM account_table`.
 Since the account balance of each client is frequently changing, we cannot declare it as a source or an append-only table.
 Then RisingWave has to persist the balances from all the accounts to maintain the result, such as finding how much the second largest balance is when the first largest balance decreases.

-Suppose we have another materialized view that tracks the time of the latest transaction among all the transactions, i.e., `CREATE MATERIALIZED VIEW time_latest_transaction AS SELECT max(timestamp) FROM transactions`.
+Suppose we have another materialized view that tracks the time of the latest transaction among all the transactions, e.g., `CREATE MATERIALIZED VIEW time_latest_transaction AS SELECT max(timestamp) FROM transactions`.
 Since the transaction is irreversible (even if one transaction is a mistake, we correct it with a new transaction), it is perfect for us to declare transactions as a source or an append-only table.
 Then RisingWave only needs to keep a single data point, i.e., the timestamp of the latest transaction, and simply compare it with the timestamp of a new transaction to update the result.

 This append-only versus non-append-only difference can make an impact in a few use cases: